Next Day Delivery on 1000s of products

 What is wet sanding, and when should it be used?

-Wet sanding uses water as a lubricant so that the sanding pad can glide over the surface more freely, reducing deep scratches and creating a smoother surface.
-Wet sanding also reduces dust in the atmosphere in comparison to dry sanding, and is ideal for achieving ultra-smooth finishes on paint and clear coat, as well as delicate materials like acrylic or metal.
+Wet sanding is normally done with fine-grit sandpaper to smooth a surface and the liquid acts as a lubricant to reduce friction and carry away debris, which prevents the sandpaper from clogging.
+Wet sanding reduces dust in the atmosphere in comparison to dry sanding, and is ideal for achieving ultra-smooth finishes on paint and clear coat, as well as on delicate surfaces like acrylic or metal.

 What does the millimetre measurement mean on a random orbit sander?